Predictive Analytics: Why should you use it?

 - Determine Up-sell Opportunities

-Predictive analysis also assists in drawing conclusions about other aspects of your customers’ buying behavior.
-Through analysis, brands can better understand what their customers’ needs are and what exactly they’re looking for.
+Predictive analytics also assists in drawing conclusions about other aspects of your customers’ buying behavior.
+Through analytics, brands can better understand what their customers’ needs are and what exactly they’re looking for.
 This can then be used to tailor the sales and marketing strategy to specific customers.

 For example, if you are a fashion brand and have customers who are in need of shoes, it would be inefficient and wasteful to send them an advertisement for a new shoe promotion.
 Instead, it would be better to send this to customers in need of footwear to maximize on profit.

 Not only can predictive analytics benefit brands by helping to find information on customers, it can also help in regards to the market environment.
 You can learn what time of the year spending peaks, how much people are spending and what they’re spending their money on.
 This information can assist in the successful execution of marketing strategies by ensuring you are targeting the right people at the right time.

 Or you can figure out where to score the most candy on Halloween as we did back in 2013 when we invented a dashboard to help trick-or-treaters.
 See, predictive analytics can be fun too.

 Predictive analytics is an increasingly popular method for brands to more effectively initiate sales and marketing strategies.
 By providing detailed information about market trends and buying behavior, brands can cut costs, boost profit and increase overall efficiency.